kornha/parliament/README.md

   <img width="50" alt="Screenshot 2024-06-07 at 2 49 33 PM" src="https://github.com/kornha/political_think/assets/5386694/62593f14-ca77-4b0c-94ef-6fc7464b8b76">
 </div>

-Extreme, represented as pink (255,0,255) where green is (0,255,0), is defined as _content that right and left would each agree on or each disagree on_, _content that disagrees with center_, and _content that expresses `Opinions`, `Phrases`, and `Claims` which are likely to be deemed offensive by other groupings_.
+Extreme, represented as pink (255,0,255) where green is (0,255,0), is defined as _content that right and left would each agree on or each disagree on_, _content that disagrees with center_, and _content that expresses `Opinions`, `Phrases`, and `Claims` which are likely to be disagreed with by consensus_.

 Hence for a given claim we can now say how confident we are that it is true, and how biased are the people who are making it.
 Likewise for the entities we can record our confidence in their reporting, and how biased they tend to be.
 This provides significant value for us to understand and contextualize news.
 But how do we know _what_ news to show people?
 To answer this question, we must consider another concept, `Newsworthiness`.